 Perhaps with dread you realize: Everyone is on there except for me.

+Why?
 And now what?
 Do you ignore it?
 Do you go on as usual?
 What do you do next?

 Each situation is different but you want to be sure you don’t embarrass yourself.
-No sense feeling worse than you do now.
-This means you probably don’t want to send her a Friend Request and have to deal with her not accepting it.
+There is no sense in feeling worse than you do now.
+This means you DON’T send her a Friend Request and then have to deal with her not accepting it.
 (See below for how this will also unnerve you.)
 You don’t text or email her to ask her why she unfriended you.
 You do nothing and say nothing about it to anyone.

 The times people unfriend you are troubling because you are left to wonder why.
-Then you start wondering who else may have unfriended you.
+Then you start wondering who else may have unfriended you on Facebook.

 So you start thinking up other people to check and confirm you are still Facebook friends with them.